thampiman/Android-Projects/README.md

 FlashCards
 =====
 This is an open source flash cards application to aid learning.
 I personally built this application to help me revise during my exams.
 The cards can be created on your computer in a simple JSON format, as shown below.
-It consists of a *main* JSON object that contains the title of the deck of cards.
+It consists of a *deck* JSON object that contains the title of the deck of cards.
 The *cards* are represented as a JSON array and each card is a JSON object consisting of a *question*, a *hint* and an *answer*.
 The strings in the card can be formatted using HTML tags.

 ```json
 {